agebrock/dojo-node/README.md

 ### Compatibility
-* node.js 0.4 may work with older releases (otherwise you should use the 1.7 version)
+* node.js 0.4 may work with older releases may not

 ## Installation
 ### NPM